 - Active treatment with high-dose corticosteroids (i.e., 20mg or more of prednisone or equivalent per day), alkylating agents, antimetabolites, tumor-necrosis (TNF) blockers, and other biologic agents that are immunosuppressive or immunomodulatory.

-Third doses are available at many retail pharmacy, medical, state-run and hospital sites as well as community vaccination clinics throughout Rhode Island.
+Booster and immunocompromise third doses are available at many retail pharmacy, medical, state-run and hospital sites as well as community vaccination clinics throughout Rhode Island.
 Visit vaccinateri.org or call 844-930-1779 or 2-1-1.
 Be sure to pay attention to the specific vaccine being administered at the site if this matters to you.

 Rhode Island uses a self-attestation model for people who are moderately to severely immunocompromised or have other qualifying conditions or work duties.
 They will not be required to provide documentation of their health status or work duties.